Web Scraping Using an Automated Browser

 Manually Installing ChromeDriver

-If the automatic installation does not work, or if you simply prefer to install ChromeDriver manually, follow the instructions for your operating system below.
+If for any reason the prior did not work or if you simply prefer installing ChromeDriver manually, follow the operating-system-specific steps below.

 Windows Users